 Some of the information you have requested is considered exempt under Section 21 of the Act, which applies to information which is available to you by other means.
-This exemption applies to the Billing Authority reference number and the 2017 rating list including property address and description.
-This information can be obtained from the Valuation Office Agency's website - www.voa.gov.uk As this information is reasonably accessible to you by other means, we are not obliged to provide this information to you under the Freedom of Information Act.
+This exemption applies to the 2017 rating list including property address, description and reference number.
+This information can be obtained from the Valuation Office Agency's website - www.voa.gov.uk

+As this information is reasonably accessible to you by other means, we are not obliged to provide this information to you under the Freedom of Information Act.
-The remaining information requested is considered exempt under section 41 of the Act.

 Section 41 applies to information provided in confidence.

-This applies to the account/business name of the liable party and the billing address, the account start date, details of if the property is currently subject to rate reliefs, the date from which any reliefs have been applied and their values including if the property has an occupied/empty status.
+This applies to the account/business name of the liable party and the billing address, the account start/end date, details of if the property is currently subject to rate reliefs, the date from which any reliefs have been applied and their values including if the property has an occupied/empty status or if there are any overpayments made on accounts.

 This information is exempt under section 41 because we consider that the common law principle of tax payer confidentiality applies.